Quantum-MIT/GPS_Multilateration/README.md

 # Multilateration
+I made this project as a part of my entrance test for SWARM Robotics, IITKgp.
+It uses basic form of a particle filter, a standard filtering technique to improve the precision of an average GPS.
+There is a simulation of the predicted trajectory and the actual trajectory on running the .py file.

-As discussed in the task ps, you get signals from multiple stations.
+You get signals from multiple stations.
 From that you get distance of the bots from multiple stations.
 Using that you must localise the bot.